zouppen/aoc-2024/log.md

 basically runs one instruction at a time.
 This was necessary to complete part 1.

-In part 2 I was, once again trying brute-force first.
-Then, after finding out there's 3 bit shift in the code before jump, I found out that to find the [quine](https://en.wikipedia.org/wiki/Quine_(computing)), the initial register A value has to be $3 \text{ bits} \times \text{code length} = 48 \text{ bits}$ wide, which is way too large value to bruteforced.
+In part 2 I was, once again trying to bruteforce first.
+Then, while my CPU fan was singing Christmas carols I found out there's 3 bit shift in the code before jump.
+To find the [quine](https://en.wikipedia.org/wiki/Quine_(computing)), the initial register A value has to be $3 \text{ bits} \times \text{code length} = 48 \text{ bits}$ wide, which is way too large value to bruteforced.